dsp-uga/vraska-p3/README.md

     │   └── hash0211.png
 ------------

+The dataset consists of two text files train.txt and test.txt.
+These text files have a list of hashes.
+These hashes are the names of folders containing the training and testing data.
+Each hash folder consists if 100 consecutive gray-scale images from a cilia movement video.
+The data is divided into 65/35, 211 images for training and 114 images for testing.
+Each image in the training folder consists of a corresponding mask image in the mask folder.
+So there are a total of 211 mask images.
+We have to predict the mask for the other 114 images.
-Each folder in the `data` directory contains 100 consecutive frames of a grayscale video of cilia.
-The names of the `.png` files in the `masks` directory correspond to the respective folder in the `data` directory.
+The name of the mask image corresponds to the hash folder name in the data folder.

 ## Approach
 We decided, after spending some time pouring over the Tiramisu model, to go with a U-net model.
 U-net is a convolutional neural network that was modified by its creators to work with fewer training images and yeild more precise results.